AnimaApp/anima-sdk/README.md

       } else if (error instanceof NeedsReauthFigmaToken) {
         // Navigate to the Figma's page to authorize the app again navigateToFigmaAppAuthorization();
+      } else if (error instanceof FileNotExportable) {
+        // Notify the user that the file cannot be exported alert("The requested Figma file is not exportable.
+Please check the file permissions.");
       } else {
         // Unknown error, just rethrow
       }